 Residential developments approved and permitted, but not yet built (also called "pipeline projects") can be credited towards the City's RHNA provided it can be demonstrated that the units can be built by the end of the 6th cycle planning period.
 Similarly, units that have not yet received a building permit as of June 30, 2023, can also be credited towards the RHNA.
 Affordability (the income category in which the units are counted) is based on the actual or projected sale prices, rent levels, or other mechanisms establishing affordability of the units within the project.
 Pipeline projects that can count toward the City's 6th cycle RHNA are listed in Table A4-2.
-All pipeline projects are affordable to very-low, low, and above moderate-income households.

 Figure A4-1 shows the locations of pipeline projects.
-For the purposes of this analysis, the city is divided into six neighborhoods: Downtown Dinuba, Northeast Dinuba, Northwest Dinuba, South Dinuba, Southeast Dinuba, and Southwest Dinuba.
+For the purposes of this analysis, the city is divided into six neighborhoods: Downtown Dinuba, Northeast Dinuba, Northwest Dinuba, South Dinuba, South Dinuba, Southeast Dinuba, and Southwest Dinuba.
 These pipeline projects are mostly concentrated in Northeast and Northwest Dinuba and consist of single-family and multifamily projects.
-Based on the status of these projects, all units are expected to receive Certificates of Occupancy during the 2023-2031 planning period.
+The average number of days from entitlement to building permit is three to six months, based on a review of projects from the past 18 months.
+The City typically processes a single-family building permit in one week while the process takes three to four months for a planned unit development.
+Very few approvals result in expired entitlements, and the City provides extensions for projects to the extent possible.
+Considering the City's past trends of project approvals and the current status of these projects, all units are expected to receive Certificates of Occupancy by 2027, well before the end of the 2023-2031 planning period.
+The City will monitor these projects through Housing Plan Program 2 and identify alternative sites if projects do not appear on track for development.